-When selecting the chair to use, you need to ensure that the support beams around the bottom of the base are of sufficient depth to allow a decent amount of space inside the compartment.
+When selecting the chair to use for this DIY hidden chair compartment project, you need to ensure that the support beams around the bottom of the base are of sufficient depth to allow a decent amount of space inside the compartment.

-So after unscrewing the L brackets, the cushion came right off.
+So after unscrewing the L brackets to make room for the hidden chair compartment, the cushion came right off.

-I started by replacing the seat cushion and marking out on the base of it where the support beam that I was going to attach my hinges was.
+I started my hidden chair compartment project by replacing the seat cushion and marking out on the base of it where the support beam that I was going to attach my hinges was.
 I should’ve done this before removing the cushion, but that was just poor planning.

 After that, I lined up with hinges an equal distance from each edge, ensuring that they had enough space between their edges and the legs of the chair and screwed them in place.